 What is the most important word in the English language?
+How can we even begin to classify words in terms of their importance?
+What does that even mean?
 To answer this question, we need to look at some history.

 History and language